Medical Scientist Training Program

 Carey Lumeng, MD, PhD, Associate Director

 Professor of Pediatrics, Division of Pulmonary Medicine and Professor of Molecular and Integrative Physiology

 Dr. Lumeng is a graduate of Princeton University (A.B. in Molecular Biology) and received his PhD in Human Genetics and MD from the University of Michigan MSTP.
 He completed residency training in Pediatrics in the Boston Combined Pediatrics Residency Program and completed fellowship training in Pediatric Pulmonology at the University of Michigan.
 Dr. Lumeng became an MSTP Associate Director in 2019.
 Dr. Lumeng's research is on the mechanisms by which inflammation contributes to obesity-associated diseases such as type 2 diabetes.
 His lab has a particular interest in adipose tissue immune cells and their contribution to metabolic disease using pre-clinical and clinical approaches.

 Goutham Narla, MD, PhD, Associate Director

-Division Chief of Genetic Medicine and Associate Professor of Internal Medicine
+Division Chief of Genetic Medicine and Professor of Internal Medicine

 Dr. Narla earned a BS from Santa Clara University in California and an MD/PhD from Mount Sinai School of Medicine in New York.
 He also completed a residency in Internal Medicine and a fellowship in Medical Genetics at Mount Sinai.
 Following fellowship, he worked at Case Western Reserve University as an Associate Professor.
 In 2018, he joined Michigan Medicine as Division Chief of Genetic Medicine.
 Dr. Narla's current research focuses on the identification and characterization of the key negative regulators, tumor suppressor proteins, cancer development and progression, and the development of small molecule-based therapies that activate tumor suppressor genes for cancer treatment.